marcelvoss/MVDribbbleKit/README.md

 MVDribbbleKit is a modern, full-featured and well-documented Objective-C wrapper for the official [Dribbble API v1](https://dribbble.com/api).

 One of the main goals was to create a wrapper, that requires as few dependencies as possible.
-Obiviously I also wanted to write clean code, provide a good documentation and stability.
+Apart from that, I also wanted to write clean code, provide a good documentation and guarantee stability.

 Make sure that you read the [Terms & Guidelines](http://developer.dribbble.com/terms/) before using it.